mduncan23/Tanzanian-Water-Wells-Analysis/README.md

 ## Conclusions

 This report found four areas to focus on:
-- Mechanical wells rather than manual.
+- Automatically powered wells rather than man-power wells
 - Wells that provide enough water rather than dry or seasonal wells
 - Efforts should be focused on multiple communal standpipe wells as these will have the greatest impact to the communities
 - Efforts should be focused in the Lindi and Mtwara Regions